Lyver Trophy (Notice of Race 2021)

 The overall winner of the race receives a magnificent Waterford Glass trophy with mementos presented to other class winners.

-Isle of Man Midnight Race – ‘Midnight Race’
+Isle of Man Midnight Race – ‘Midnight Race’ (cancelled for 2021)

 The Isle of Man Midnight race has a proud heritage, which celebrated its 100th race in 2019.